input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 **Compliance.** Hash functions are standardized and libraries are easily available.
 SNARK solutions are not copyrighted, there is however a limited number of available libraries, which can either be open source or proprietary (SP1, RISC0, STARKNET…).

+#### 5.3 Primitive recommendation

+The combination of OWFs and SNARKs, however elegant it may be for its modularity, is not practical for the proof generation overhead being prohibitive.
+Trapdoor based solutions seem to be the best candidates for anti-grinding solutions.
+Out of the ones considered, VDFs seem the most practical primitive thanks to the possibility of reusing the group, and class groups offer the simplest deployment.
+The main caveat of such a solution is in its relative novelty, regular assessment would need to be done to ensure correct and up to date parametrization.

 ## Path to Active